Iwate-Funakoshi Station

 Iwate-Funakoshi Station (岩手船越駅, Iwate-Funakoshi-eki) is a Sanriku Railway Company station located in Yamada, Iwate Prefecture, Japan.

-A sign on the station platform indicates that this was the easternmost railway station on Honshu island.
+The station claims to be the easternmost railway station on Honshu island.

 Lines

 Iwate-Funakoshi Station is served by the Rias Line, and was located 60.5 rail kilometers from the terminus of the line at Sakari Station.
 Formerly, it is served by the Yamada Line.

 Station layout

 Iwate-Funakoshi Station have two opposed side platforms.
 The station is unattended.